man green canoe river

 Beavers and muskrats are known for their positive impacts at Cooper Marsh, from creating new wetland areas and aerating the ground through tunnelling.
 But they can also be particularly destructive when their populations are unchecked.
 Left to their own devices, they can eat themselves out of house and home in a short period of time.
 That’s where Steve steps in.

 A licensed trapper from South Glengarry, Steve is one of the few remaining trappers in the region, one motivated by conservation efforts, not economic gain.
 He is hired by the Raisin Region Conservation Authority to help regulate beaver and muskrat populations in the most well-known local wetland, Cooper Marsh.
 Throughout the year, the 62-year-old observes the marsh closely to determine the populations of beavers and muskrats at each hut.
 This information determines where he sets his traps, in late fall, in the dead of winter (through the ice), and early spring, when the pelts are thick and long.
 Generally, he traps about 30% of the population each year to help maintain the balance between animal populations and the health of the wetlands; this percentage will ebb and flow depending on the overall numbers of each species.
-To whit: there are years when few muskrats need to be trapped because their numbers have dropped due to predation and disease.
+To wit: there are years when few muskrats need to be trapped because their numbers have dropped due to predation and disease.
 Steve is sensitive to these changes.

 All images by Stephany Hildebrand